 Discovering His L.A.
 Style

 "Our client has been a personal friend for 20 years," which means that Feldman had a strong sense of his personal sense of style.
 "He's a lifelong New Yorker finally ready to make a huge lifestyle jump to start fresh in Los Angeles.
 This was a huge change for him, and giving us the control to take over was hard.
-Of course he trusted us, but even he didn't know what the 'L.A. version' of him was supposed to fully look like."
+Of course, he trusted us, but even he didn't know what the 'L.A. version' of him was supposed to fully look like."
 The design process involved a whole lot of experimenting and exploring.

 "We wanted to give him a place to feel relaxed, at home, and able to start anew.
-And that meant we had to deconstruct his New York, hard-edged, sharp-lined urban surroundings and re-create it all in a new environment," Feldman tell us.
+And that meant we had to deconstruct his New York, hard-edged, sharp-lined urban surroundings and re-create it all in a new environment," Feldman tells us.
 "The design part was actually easy; it was helping him find his way through this emotionally that was harder.
 What items should come from New York, and what should stay?
 Should we work around something from the current home, or start over?

 "Ultimately we decided that it was best to start fresh and leave New York in New York," she continues.
 "I felt strongly that he couldn't start anew if there were things that kept him feeling in limbo.
 We knew he needed to soften the lines, add the more relaxed washed-out tones, and reinvent his black-and-white palette to a coastal California style."